BRAiNCHiLD95/angularjs-recaptcha-v3/README.md

 # angularjs-recaptcha-v3
-A wrapper library for reCaptcha-v3 (for AngularJS 1.x)
+An AngularJS 1.x wrapper library for Google reCaptcha v3